 Manhunt by Kate Messner

-At midnight all over the world, works of art vanish from houses and museums.
-Anna, Henry, and Jose are kids of parents in the Silver Jaguar Society, a society that protects priceless works of art, head to Paris to guard the Mona Lisa.
+At midnight worldwide, works of art vanish from houses and museums.
+Anna, Henry, and Jose are kids of parents in the Silver Jaguar Society, a society that protects priceless works of art, go to Paris to guard the Mona Lisa.
 But there’s someone in the society who is feeding information to the art thieves.
 And it’s up to the kids to figure it out.

 Isabel Feeney, Star Reporter by Beth Fantasy

-In Chicago, 10-year old Isabel sells the newspaper she wants to be a writer during the days of speak-easies and the Mob.
+In Chicago, 10-year-old Isabel sells the newspaper, and she wants to be a writer during the days of speak-easies and the Mob.
 When one of her customers is accused of murder, Isabel decides to investigate and prove the woman’s innocence.
 She meets the famous woman reporter, Maude Collier, and two new friends who all are important to solving the case.
 This historical mystery chapter book grabbed my attention from the first page with memorable characters and an interesting plot.

 Neil Flambe and the Marco Polo Murders by Kevin Sylvester